Bugaboo Creek Steakhouse: History

-Bankruptcy and closure
+Decline and closure

-In November 2010, Praesidian Capital announced that it filed for Chapter 11 bankruptcy and closed most of its Massachusetts locations.
+In August 2007, Darden Restaurants acquired Rare Hospitality International for about $1.4 billion.
+That deal included The Capital Grille, Bugaboo Creek, and LongHorn Steakhouse.
+After the Darden acquisition, Darden chose to keep LongHorn and The Capital Grille as part of its portfolio but divested Bugaboo Creek to private equity firm Trimaran Capital Partners (via CB Holding Corp), which also operated other casual dining concepts such as Charlie Brown’s Steakhouse.
+By the late 2000s, Bugaboo Creek was already experiencing declining traffic and sales, partially attributed to the overall decline of themed dining in the United States.
+In November 2010, CB Holding filed for Chapter 11 bankruptcy protection.
 At the time of the announcement, the company had 12 restaurants still in operation after closing 18 restaurants the previous week.

-Following the bankruptcy, the chain began moving away from the talking animals, shutting down their animatronics while still leaving them up on the walls.
-On June 29, 2016, the chain completely closed its doors worldwide.
+In July 2011, Bugaboo Creek was acquired out of bankruptcy by Capitol BC Restaurants LLC in a deal valued at approximately $10 million.
+The new ownership sought to stabilize the brand, updating menus and beginning to phase out many of the animatronic animal features that had originally distinguished the chain.
+In 2012, Capitol BC enlisted founder Ned Grace as an advisor to help reposition the concept.
+The rebranded concept, known as "BC Steakhouse," was introduced at only one former Bugaboo Creek location in Gaithersburg, Maryland, and was closed by 2015.
+Throughout the early 2010s, Bugaboo Creek locations continued to close gradually, often without advance notice to customers or employees.
+On June 27, 2016, the last Bugaboo Creek Steakhouse located in South Portland, Maine, was shuttered, marking the end of the chain.

 Animatronics

 From the time of the chain's opening until the bankruptcy, Bugaboo Creek was known for its novelty animatronics.
 Among the real mounts of bucks, deer and bears, several recreated mounts would be fitted with robotics to talk and move.
 Depending on the location, moose or buffalo mounts would be near the dining tables or at the bar, whereas a constant Bill the Buffalo would watch over the customers coming into the dining room.
 The characters would break the fourth wall, sardonically referencing their status as perpetually trapped robots, hanging above the guests, who were happily enjoying their meals.
 Local restaurants would name these animatronics, such as Moxie the Moose or Goose the Moose.
 Classic flapping fish were included alongside raccoons or weasels who would pop out of wooden barrels.
-After each restaurant closed, the non-robotic mounts were sold at local auctions, yet the locations of the talking moose and buffaloes are unknown, theorized to have found other homes in other game themed restaurants.
+After the restaurant closed, the non-robotic mounts were sold at local auctions, yet the locations of the talking moose and buffaloes are unknown, the auctioneer responsible for the bankruptcy auction believed them to have found homes in other game themed restaurants.